 As you walk through the center of the complex you can admire the intricately carved stone columns and carefully restored murals.

 6. Palace of the Jaguars

 Jaguars were a prevalent animal in the area which you’ll quickly learn from the vendors who blow through a jaguar head souvenir to mimic the sound of their roar.

 But seriously, you can’t miss the murals in the Palace of the Jaguars.
 It’s considered one of the most sacred sites in Teotihuacan.

 The museum at Teotihuacan features murals and other artifacts found while excavating the site.
 While the museum is small, it features a few really nice pieces as well as carved obsidian.

-Your Teotihuacan ticket includes entrance to the museum.
+Your Teotihuacan ticket includes the entrance fee to the museum.
 So since you’re here, there’s no reason to skip it.
 Plus it offers relief from the sun!

 A Brief History of the Teotihuacan Pyramids

-The origins of Teotihuacan largely remain a mystery.
+The exact origins of Teotihuacan largely remain a mystery.

 It’s estimated that the site’s construction began as early as 400 B.C., although it was not completed until 300 A.D.
 The city reached its prime about 100 years later with an estimated population of more than 100,000 people.